jmbosnich/jmbosnich.github.io/content/pages/research.md

 ---
-title: "Research"
+title:
 date: 2023-12-15T20:09:15-06:00
 draft: false
 math: true
 ---

-I've had the privilege of working on a wide array of math and engineering projects, ranging from designing a soft robotic gripper with force feedback control to working on the classification of 10-dimensional simple Lie algebras over the two-element field.
+I've had the privelege of working on a truly diverse set of projects spanning the gamut of STEM.
+Whether working on the classification of 10-dimensional simple Lie algebras over GF(2) or building a soft-robotic gripper with force feedback control, I've found all of these projects engaging, challenging, and inspiring.
 I hope you enjoy reading about these projects below.

+## M.S.
+Thesis: *Increasing Robustness in Koopman-Based Feedback Stabilization*

-## Graduate Projects
+## Graduate Course Projects

 1. [Koopman-based stabilization of nonlinear systems with formal guarantees]({{< ref "ResDMDc" >}})
 2. [Data-driven consensus control using the Koopman operator]({{< ref "DistOpt" >}})